MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 ---
-title: Security principals - Azure Data Explorer
+title: Referencing security principals - Azure Data Explorer
-description: This article describes security principals and identity providers in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 12/08/2022
+description: This article describes how to reference security principals and identity providers in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 12/08/2022
 ---
-# Security principals
+# Referencing security principals

-The Azure Data Explorer authorization model supports several identity providers (IdPs) and principal types.
-This article reviews identity providers and their supported principal types, and demonstrates how to reference these principals when assigning [security roles](../../management/security-roles.md) with management commands.
+The Azure Data Explorer authorization model allows for the use of Azure Active Directory (Azure AD) user identities and Microsoft Accounts (MSAs) as security principals.
+This article provides an overview of the supported principal types for both Azure AD and MSAs, and demonstrates how to properly reference these principals when assigning security roles using [management commands](../security-roles.md).

 ## Azure Active Directory

-The recommended way to access Azure Data Explorer is by authenticating to the Azure Active Directory (Azure AD) service.
+The recommended way to access Azure Data Explorer is by authenticating to the Azure AD service.
 Azure AD is an identity provider capable of authenticating security principals and coordinating with other identity providers, such as Microsoft's Active Directory.

 Azure AD supports the following authentication scenarios:

-* **Interactive sign-in**: Used to authenticate human principals.
+* **User authentication** (interactive sign-in): Used to authenticate human principals.
-* **Non-interactive sign-in**: Used to authenticate services and applications.
+* **Application authentication** (non-interactive sign-in): Used to authenticate services and applications that have to run or authenticate without user interaction.

 > [!NOTE]
 > Azure AD does not allow authentication of service accounts that are by definition on-premises AD entities.
 The Azure AD equivalent of an AD service account is the Azure AD application.